thunderbird/developer-docs/contributing/fixing-a-bug/using-mercurial-bookmarks.md

 9. Run `hg log` and note how the bookmark has moved to the changeset that you just committed.
 The active bookmark will automatically move to the most recent changeset as you commit your changes.
 That way you can make a series of commits and the bookmark will always point to the most recent one.
-10. You can use `hg commit --amend` to change your previous commit rather than making a new commit.
+10. You can use `hg commit --amend` to modify the current changeset rather than making a new one.

 ## Creating a Patch to upload to Bugzilla